 We are facing a global plastic epidemic.
-It’s predicted that a million plastic bottles are sold a minute, yet 91 per cent aren’t being recycled, however - with global legislation tightening the reign, countries are being forced to face up to the dilemma of how best to handle this plastic tidal wave.
+It’s predicted that a million plastic bottles are sold a minute, yet 91% aren’t being recycled.
+However, with global legislation tightening the reign, countries are being forced to face up to the dilemma of how best to handle this plastic tidal wave.

-China’s National Sword policy, enforced from February 2018, has already put a strain on how countries deal with their waste – the EU alone sent approximately 12-13 million tons of rubbish to China annually and are now having to rethink their waste management strategy.
-Malaysia has also recently announced it would be returning shipments of plastic waste that were of a low-quality and non-recyclable to eliminate the risk of the country becoming a “dumping” ground for the rest of the world, whilst Thailand has introduced legislation to ban the import of plastic waste.
+China's National Sword policy, enforced from February 2018, has already put a strain on how countries deal with their waste.
+The EU alone sent 12-13 million tons of rubbish to China annually and are now having to rethink their waste management strategy.
+Malaysia has also recently announced it would be returning shipments of plastic waste that were of a low-quality and non-recyclable, to eliminate the risk of the country becoming a “dumping” ground for the rest of the world.
+Thailand has also introduced legislation to ban the import of plastic waste.

 Although these regulations are encouraging some countries to manage their own waste more successfully, minimizing refuse volume by implementing better recycling methods, it has also meant that more waste than ever is ending up in landfill or as litter, as costs rise to haul it away.

 Research suggests that 8.3 billion metric tons of plastic have been produced since it was invented, and a shocking 6.3 billion metric tons is now plastic waste.
-Of this waste, 79 per cent has been buried in landfills or ended up in nature, not only extremely hazardous to our environment, but also enormously wasteful of a material that could be used again and again.
+Of this waste, 79% has been buried in landfills or ended up in nature - not only extremely hazardous to our environment, but also enormously wasteful of a material that could be used again and again.

 If we continue at the current rate of production without better recycling infrastructure in place, there will be 12 billion metric tons of plastic waste in landfills by 2050.
 To keep our planet healthy, something has to change.